CASE STUDY

 Article Overview

-The EU’s European Green Deal, announced in 2019, established a bold set of decarbonization targets: 55 percent carbon emissions reduction (vs. 1990 levels) by 2030 and climate neutrality by 2050.
-The Union has followed up on these goals with a suite of comprehensive climate-related policies.
+The European Green Deal, announced in 2019, established a bold set of decarbonization targets: 55 percent carbon emissions reduction (vs. 1990 levels) by 2030 and climate neutrality by 2050.
+The EU followed up on these goals with a suite of comprehensive climate-related policies.
+One of the most cutting-edge of those policies is the Carbon Border Adjustment Mechanism (CBAM), which came into force in January 2026.
+The law creates a tax on carbon-intensive products entering the EU, with an eye toward reducing emissions and leveling the playing field for European companies that have to pay for carbon through the EU’s Emissions Trading Scheme.

 What is the EU Carbon Border Adjustment Mechanism (CBAM)?
-How will it Work?
+How Does It Work?

-The CBAM covers a set of sectors that the EU determined were both critical to regulating due to their high emissions and administratively feasible to manage.
+CBAM covers a set of sectors that the EU determined were both critical to regulating due to their high emissions, and administratively feasible to manage.
 The covered industries are cement, iron and steel, aluminum, fertilizers, electricity, and hydrogen.
+However, in December 2025, the EU proposed a temporary suspension on tariffs on fertilizer, citing impacts on EU farmers.

-The provisional CBAM agreement requires importers to track carbon dioxide (CO2), nitrous oxide (N2O), and perfluorocarbons (PFCs) - the same gasses covered by the ETS.
+CBAM requires importers to track carbon dioxide (CO2), nitrous oxide (N2O), and perfluorocarbons (PFCs)—the same gasses covered by the ETS.
 Importers will be assessed on both the “direct” and “indirect” emissions of these gasses embedded in their products.
 The agreement defines “direct” emissions as “emissions from the production processes of goods, including emissions from the production of heating and cooling consumed during the production processes.”
 Indirect emissions are “emissions from the production of electricity, which is consumed during the production processes of goods.”
 If you’re familiar with the Greenhouse Gas Protocol, you can loosely think of “direct” emissions as analogous to scope 1 emissions and “indirect” emissions as analogous to scope 2 emissions.

 Embedded emissions will be reported on a carbon dioxide equivalent (CO2e) per ton basis, calculated by dividing the emissions from the production of goods by the total quantity of goods produced.
 Annex III of the CBAM agreement contains more detailed guidance on these calculations.